voioo/iac-pulumi-seminar/pages/section-3.md

 - Reduced cognitive load

 Questions to ask:
-- "What other configurations might we add?"
-- "How does this help new team members?"
+- "How does this help new team adopters?"
-- "What patterns from your code could apply here?"

-Demo preparation:
-- Show SDK implementation
-- Demonstrate how to explore available methods
-- Show error handling
 -->
 ---
 layout: two-cols-header
+hideInToc: true
 ---

 # Core Concepts